-- GDAL allows you to specify an operating area so you can work pretty efficiently with large vrt files too if you don't actually need the entire data.
+- GDAL translate tool allows you to specify an operating area so you can work pretty efficiently extract information from a large virtual raster.

 - GRASS can link to external vrt files with r.external tool and also allows setting an computational region in a similar fashion to GDAL to process only a small part of a vrt file or process vrt file in parallel tiles (see training github).
 However r.external seems to take long time for really large virtual rasters (whole 2m dem of finland in Taito for example).
 Viewing of large vrt files is not as smooth as in QGIS.

 - Taudem reads vrt files, but as output files are rasters covering the same area as the input vrt there isn't that much point to using large vrt files with Taudem.